camunda/camunda/CI.md

-# Continuous Integration for Camunda Optimize
+# CI/CD overview for Camunda Optimize

-Camunda Optimize uses Jenkins for Continuous Integration.
+Camunda Optimize uses [Jenkins](https://jenkins.io/) for CI/CD.

 ## Pipeline and JobDSL
 Jobs are created using the Jenkins Pipeline plugin and also the JobDSL Plugin.
 Both use a type of Groovy DSL but differ in terms of capability.